 Why should I enter my book to the Sarah Maguire Prize?

 The Sarah Maguire Prize aims to raise the profile of contemporary poetry in English translation.
 We will publish a selection of chosen poems in an anthology which will be distributed to English readers and audiences in order to promote the selected poets, translators and their books.
-Winning poets and translators will each win a £1,500 prize.
+The winning poet and their translator, or translators, will share a prize of £3,000.
 Additionally, shortlisted poets, translators and publishers will all be invited to a UK award ceremony, for which some travel subsidy is available.
 Press and marketing support will be available to shortlisted publishers, to help promote the selected books.